TROX25/Visa-Mastercard-AmericanExpress/README.md

 # Visa-Mastercard-AmericanExpress

-This is a simple Python program that validates credit card numbers and identifies the type of card based on standard number patterns and length.
+This is a simple C program that validates credit card numbers and identifies the type of card based on known number patterns and Luhn’s Algorithm.

 Supported card types: